-We encourage schools to schedule an event on March 3, 2017, in recognition of teachers and students who are transforming tomorrow through speech and debate education.
+We encourage schools to celebrate on March 4, 2022, in recognition of teachers and students who are transforming tomorrow through speech and debate education.
+Get inspired below!

 Classroom Activity #1 – Students prepare a presentation for their class by taking a topic of their choice that is related to the content of the class and offering insights on an issue of concern, with potential changes to address the situation.

 Classroom Activity #2 – Examine powerful speeches from unexpected voices.
 Discussions, essays, or presentations can be arranged in class.
 Some examples of speeches to examine include, but are not limited to:

 - Whisper of AIDS by Mary Fisher

 - Ted Blog – 9 talks by impressive kids

 Celebrate Expression Assembly – An assembly where students are afforded an opportunity to express themselves through spoken word poetry, an oratory, an extemp speech, or a debate.
 After each performance, audience members could be given the opportunity to ask questions about the message—why they framed their opinions the way they did; how they chose what to perform; what motivated them to speak.

 Guest Speaker Assembly – The school arranges for a guest speaker to come in and talk about an issue of significance to the student body.
 That speaker could be anyone.
 In fact, if the speaker isn’t already a renowned speaker, they embody the theme of “unexpected voices.”
 At some point, the speech or speaker should touch on how students can use their voice to affect change.